Farrah Abraham Models Skimpy Lingerie During Fashion Store Opening

-Farrah Abraham modeled some skimpy lingerie during the opening of fashion retailer PrettyLittleThing’s store opening on Melrose this week.
+Farrah Abraham modeled some skimpy lingerie during the opening of fashion retailer PrettyLittleThing’s new store on Melrose this week.

 According to The Daily Mail, Farrah Abraham flaunted her famous figure while wearing the brand’s lingerie in the store during a photo shoot to promote the retailer’s latest store opening.